-We are fortunate to still have in our membership four charter members: Susan Burns, Ella Butler, Betty Devine and Adelaide Tinker.
-(Susan Burns is now a member of the Kendal, PA League.)
+Early in the 2010 decade we were fortunate enough to still have in our membership four charter members: Susan Burns, Ella Butler, Betty Devine and Adelaide Tinker.
+(Susan Burns had become a member of the Kendal, PA League.)

 The first version of the Delaware Government book was published in 1976 and after many revisions is now available through the LWVDE website.
 Since the 1970s, LWVDE and its members have worked effectively on educating the public about candidates and elections and advocating for numerous important legislative changes including open government, equal rights for all, renewable energy, recycling, affordable housing, the improvements in the criminal justice system and the quality of health care.

 The next year, on February 14, 1920 - six months before the 19th amendment to the Constitution was ratified - the League was formally organized in Chicago as the national League of Women Voters.
 Catt described the purpose of the new organization: